 I agree it is common sense that children do better when they sleep enough, eat healthy meals, and spend sufficient time on homework.
 However, you have very little influence on the other parent’s home.
 If your influence was strong with the other parent, you two would probably still be together.

 To minimize conflict and maximize cooperation, choose your battles carefully.
 If you do not like what the other parent is doing but it does not endanger your children, LET IT GO!
 I know this is easier said than done, but believe me, if it will not make a difference five or ten years from now, it does not make a difference now.

 Could This Develop a Strength?

 You are not living with the other parent because of some differences that you have in how you expect life to be, so it is not surprising that you will have different rules in your households.
 Be consistent in your own home and your children will adjust.

 If this is a battle you must fight, consider the other person’s position and look for common ground.
-Hopefully you will both be involved in your child’s life until death parts you, so keep a long-term view.
-For more information on how to co-parent, my free mini ebook, How To Co-parent When You Can’t Live Together.
+Hopefully, you will both be involved in your child’s life until death parts you, so keep a long-term view.
+Consider what is important to the other parent.
+How can you make this a win-win situation?

 Hi, I’m Tamara the creator of Empowered Single Moms, a single mom, a Licensed Clinical Social Worker (LICSW) and the author of Thriving a Single Mom’s Guide to a Happy, Positive Life and Thriving a Single Mom Journal.
 I have a solo private psychotherapy practice where I treat anxiety, depression, and relationship issues.